letinnghia/sorting-algorithms-performance-testing/README.md

 This repository contains a source code to test the performances of four sorting algorithms: heapsort, mergesort, quicksort, std::sort (in C++).

-To run the program, first set up an environment with a C++ compiler and a Python Interpreter.
+To run the program, first set up an environment with a C++ Compiler and a Python Interpreter.

-After that run these commands in your command line interfaces (CLIs):
+Then run these commands in your command line interface (CLI):

 `git clone https://github.com/letinnghia/sorting-algorithms-performance-testing.git`